Dylanlwh006/Cifar10-CNN-Classification/README.md

 # CIFAR-10 CNN Classification

-CNN-based CIFAR-10 image classification with performance analysis and model improvements.
+CNN-based CIFAR-10 image classification with systematic model improvement and performance analysis.

 > Built to explore CNN architectures and training strategies for image classification.

 ## Overview
 This project implements and evaluates convolutional neural networks for CIFAR-10 image classification using PyTorch.

-It compares a baseline CNN with an improved model using stronger training strategies and regularization techniques.
+A baseline CNN is first established, followed by a systematically improved model incorporating data augmentation, batch normalization, dropout, and learning rate scheduling.

+The goal is to analyze how architectural and training choices impact model performance.

 ## Results
 - Baseline test accuracy: **76.33%**